Legislative Priorities for 2020-21

-The State of Missouri plays a significant role in properly funding all Missouri school districts.
-MoASBO supports full funding of the Foundation Formula and the Transportation Formula, as well as restoring funding to other categorical appropriations that have been reduced significantly since the pre-recession funding levels of FY2009.
-Current funding needs for these appropriation items are as follows:
+- The State of Missouri plays a significant role in properly funding all Missouri school districts with over 100,000 staff serving the educational needs of approximately 900,000 children.
+MoASBO supports full funding of the Foundation Formula and the Transportation Formula, as well as funding for other categorical appropriations that have been reduced significantly for the past decade.

 - The Public Placement Fund remains approximately $8.8 million short of full funding, and remains $5.5 million short of the FY2017 funding level.